- 1-2 rack of meaty pork ribs, about 1 to 1.5kg each

 Cover pan tightly with heavy-duty foil.
 Bake about 90 minutes then baste the ribs with sauce.
 Recover and bake for another hour.
 Baste again and bake 1 more hour.

 Uncover the ribs and baste heavily and bake for 45 minutes.
 Remove from oven, baste and rest for 15 minutes.
-Serve spareribs with reserved barbecue sauce.
+Serve the spareribs with the reserved barbecue sauce.